sacsar/csc-22100-assignment4/README.md

 # CSc 22100 Assignment 4: Conway's Game of Life

+> :warning: **Warning:**  This assignment is still under development.
+Begin working on it at your own risk.

 In this assignment, you'll implement [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) as a JavaFX application.